ASTRO-47/facebook-scraper/README.md

 # Facebook Profile Scraper

-A tool to scrape Facebook profiles using Playwright and FastAPI.
-This scraper extracts structured data from Facebook profiles including personal information, posts, friends, groups, and more.
+A tool to scrape Facebook profiles using Playwright and FastAPI with SSH X11 forwarding for secure remote browser access.

 ## Features